Spring is here and many of us are thinking about detoxing… detoxing our bodies, detoxing our home, and maybe even detoxing our relationships!

 2. Activated Charcoal

-You’ve probably heard thatis useful in absorbing toxins or drugs from the stomach.
+You’ve probably heard that activated charcoal is useful in absorbing toxins or drugs from the stomach.
 I always keep some on hand in case of an upset stomach.

 Make these homemade gummies to help with those stomach bugs!